alunera-data/fashion-retail-analysis/README.md

 This project was created by **Yvonne Kirschler**
 as part of the NDK HF Data Science and is publicly available for educational and reference purposes.

-> _All analysis, code and reporting were developed independently.
+> _This report was written and structured independently.
-> ChatGPT (OpenAI) was used to assist with structure, planning and phrasing._
+> ChatGPT (OpenAI) was used as a tool to support planning, formulation, and quality control.
+> All statistical analysis, data work and conclusions were developed and reviewed by the author._